nuxt/docs/en/examples/custom-loading.md

 ## Documentation

-> Nuxt.js uses it's own component to show a progress bar between the routes.
+> Nuxt.js uses its own component to show a progress bar between the routes.
 You can customize it, disable it or create your own component.

 ### Disable Nuxt.js progress bar